meltingcore/bg/food-court/Rules.md

 ### Fill Hand

-Outside your turn, you may discard up to 3 cards and then draw up to your hand limit.
+Outside your turn, you may discard up to 3 cards and then draw up to your hand limit of 6.
 If the draw pile is empty, reshuffle the discard pile as draw pile and continue.

+### Prepare

+Outside your turn, you may put ingredient cards in play up to your preparation limit.
+They now count as prepared and unused (available for cooking recipes).

 ### Cook

-Move Ingredient Cards from your hand into play.
-These become prepared but unused ingredients, which remain available for cooking recipes.

-Then use prepared, unused ingredients to fulfill a recipe’s requirements:
+Use prepared, unused ingredients to fulfill a recipe’s requirements:

 - Ingredients are arranged in a column.
 - The matching recipe card is placed on top of the stack.

-You may cook as many recipes as your prepared ingredients allow but keep in mind that the total number of cards you play from your hand in a turn (including recipes, drinks, events, ingredients and utensils) is limited (see [Limits](#limits) for details).

 ![image](images/guide_cooking.png)